Lobbying Reporting Requirements for Counties

 - L-1 Form: This is the application for registration as a lobbyist.

-- L-2 Form: This is the application to register as a “Principal,” which a county won’t need, as it’s for a Principle who pays an (one) individual more than $2,600 to lobby on their behalf.
-An L-2, must be submitted for each lobbyist who is paid at least $2,600 by the Principle.
+- L-2 Form: This is the application to register as a “Principal” who pays one individual more than $3,000 to lobby on their behalf.
+An L-2, must be submitted for each lobbyist who is paid at least $3,000 by the Principle.

-- Form L-3: This is the application to register as a Principle who will pay individuals more than $2,650 to lobby on their behalf.
-This is the form the county would submit to comply with the reporting requirements.
-(Principals who pay a single lobbyist $2,650 or more must file a Form L-2.)
+- Form L-3: This is the application to register as a Principle who will pay more than one individuals more than $3,000 to lobby on their behalf.
+(Principals who pay a single lobbyist $3,000 or more must file a Form L-2.)

 Additional Info: MACo is a Registered Principle